Dissipative quantum algorithms for excited-state quantum chemistry: Results

 Without an external magnetic field, the first excited manifold of the hydrogen molecule systems consists of three degenerate triplet states, $\rm T_0$ and $\rm T_0^{\pm}$, with $(N_\alpha, N_\beta) = (1,1), (2,0)$ and $(0,2)$, respectively.
 The states $\rm T_0^\pm$ lie in different symmetry sectors from the ground state $\rm S_0$, so they can be prepared directly using the symmetry-based approach by restricting the initial state to the corresponding $(N_\alpha, N_\beta)$ sectors.
 In contrast, $\rm T_0$ shares the same symmetry sector as $\rm S_0$, and therefore should be prepared using either the folded-spectrum method or the spectral-projector method.

-We evaluate the efficiency of these protocols by preparing the lowest triplet state $\rm T_0$ and its spin-adjacent partners $\rm T_0^{\pm}$ for both $\rm H_2$ and $\rm H_4$. \cref{fig:excited_states}f lists the low-lying energy levels and their $(N_\alpha, N_\beta)$ symmetry sectors for $\rm H_2$.
+We evaluate the efficiency of these protocols by preparing the lowest triplet state $\rm T_0$ and its spin-adjacent partners $\rm T_0^{\pm}$ for both $\rm H_2$ and $\rm H_4$.
+Fig.~\ref{fig:excited_states}f lists the low-lying energy levels and their $(N_\alpha, N_\beta)$ symmetry sectors for $\rm H_2$.
 For $\rm T_0^{\pm}$, the symmetry-based protocol can be applied directly by initializing the system in the corresponding $(N_\alpha, N_\beta)$ sector.
 For $\rm T_0$, which shares the same sector as the ground state, both the folded-spectrum and spectral-projector protocols are used.
 The initial state is taken as the restricted or restricted open-shell Hartree--Fock (RHF or ROHF) ground state in the relevant spin sector.

-As shown in \cref{fig:performance}a and \cref{fig:performance}b, all three protocols successfully prepare the target triplet states with high accuracy.
+As shown in Fig.~\ref{fig:performance}a and Fig.~\ref{fig:performance}b, all three protocols successfully prepare the target triplet states with high accuracy.
 Using the reduced coupling operator set $\mc S_{\rm II}'$ results in only a minor performance decrease compared to the full set $\mc S_{\rm II}$.
-We note that, despite the similar behavior in terms of the Lindblad simulation time, estimating the Hamiltonian-simulation cost reveals that the folded-spectrum approach is substantially more expensive than the other methods due to squaring the Hamiltonian, as shown in \cref{fig:performance}c.
-A more detailed discussion of the resource estimation is provided in Methods \cref{sec:resource_estimates} and Supplementary Note~\ref{sec:cost_comparison} in SI.
+We note that, despite the similar behavior in terms of the Lindblad simulation time, estimating the Hamiltonian-simulation cost reveals that the folded-spectrum approach is substantially more expensive than the other methods due to squaring the Hamiltonian, as shown in Fig.~\ref{fig:performance}c.
+A more detailed discussion of the resource estimation is provided in Materials and Methods Section~\ref{sec:resource_estimates} and Supplementary Note~\ref{sec:cost_comparison} in SI.